James Campbell (historian)

-James Campbell, (26 January 1935 – 31 May 2016) was a British historian, specialising in the medieval period and the Anglo-Saxons.
+James Campbell (26 January 1935 – 31 May 2016) was a British historian, specialising in the medieval period and the Anglo-Saxons.
 He was a Fellow of Worcester College, Oxford, from 1957 until his retirement in 2002, and Professor of Medieval History at the University of Oxford from 1996 to 2002.

 Early life and education

 Campbell was born on 26 January 1935 in Cheltenham, Gloucestershire, England.
 His birth father, John Henry Mogg was a teacher and his mother Barbara Hilda Brown was also a teacher and member of the Communist Party.
 After a period in foster care he was adopted by his maternal grandparents in 1938.
 He studied at Lowestoft Grammar School, where he found an interest in history.
-He took early entry to Magdalen College, Oxford, at the age of 17 and graduated with a first in 1955.
+He took early entry to Magdalen College, Oxford, at the age of 17 and graduated with a first in 1955, sharing the History Faculty's Gibbs Prize with Keith Thomas in 1954.
+He studied under Vivian Hunter Galbraith and May McKisack, and was influenced by Karl Leyser and K.B.
+McFarlane.